TwinePlatform/twine-monolith/dashboard-app/docs/uploadCSV.md

 - first and second table are seperated by reserved character '$$$'
 - make sure all columns are filled

+### Server Error 500:
+This can happen on various reasons:
+- serve is down
+- the log already exist
+    - in this case, the volunteers would have been registered
+    - expected to get user already registered error on the next upload

 ### API result Return:
 - when a column in either table is not filled
     -nothing will be added to the Database